 Take the dog for a walk

 You may love your pets but potential buyers may not.
-I would suggest making sure they are not in the house whilst viewings are going on.
+It can be a good idea to make sure they’re not in the house whilst viewings are going on.

 Let the agent do their job